kill9zombie/elixir_dojo/DOJO.md

 end
 ```

-Now create a `Dojo.Actor.add` function that takes three parameters and sends the result back as a message.
+Now create a `Dojo.Actor.add` function that takes three parameters `(x, y and pid)` and sends the result back as a message.
 You can leave the old two parameter function as it is.
 If you call `add` with three parameters, it'll use your new version.
 If you call it with two parameters, it'll use your original function.
 You'll see this quite a lot in the built in libraries.

 Note that the receive block is pattern matching, so make sure you return the right thing from `Dojo.Actor.add/3`.

-For example:
+A side note about arity:

 ```elixir
 defmodule Foo.Bar do